buhrmi/buhrmi/README.md

 ## Hi there

 I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam, available for hire.
 Yes, I can do the HTML and CSS.
-However, I'm more interested in application development as opposed to mere websites.
-I've even created my own framework.
+However, I'm more interested in application development and tooling, as opposed to mere websites.
+That's why I've created my own tech stack.
 Introducing:

 ### Buhrmi's App Framework

-Buhrmi's App Framework is a framework that delivers **buttery smooth, native-feeling, offline-capable web apps**.
-Here is an [AI-generated summary](https://claude.ai/public/artifacts/78089d82-ee60-4ddf-8dec-49ec41594526) of the benefits it provides.
+Buhrmi's App Framework makes it easy to create **buttery smooth, native-feeling, offline-capable web apps**.
+Check out this [AI-generated summary](https://claude.ai/public/artifacts/78089d82-ee60-4ddf-8dec-49ec41594526).

-It's built on Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:
+The framework consists of Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.